ivinoop/portfolio/content/blog/primitives-objects-memory-allocation.md

     image: "/blog/primitives-objects-memory-allocation/6.png"
 ---

-> This is the 6th post in [The Complete JavaScript Series](https://vinoo.in/tags/javascript-series/).

 ## Introduction

 Earlier, when we talked about the JS Engine, we saw there were two important parts that make up the processing engine -